kumuluz/kumuluzee-openapi/README.md

 </dependency>
 ```

-Dependency will include OpenAPI UI artifacts, in case you want to disable OpenAPI UI during the runtime you can do so by setting configuration property:
+Dependency will include OpenAPI UI artifacts, in case you want to temporarily disable OpenAPI UI you can do so by setting configuration property:

 ```yaml
 kumuluzee: